|Favorite book:||The Blue Sword by Robin McKinley, or the Count of Monte Cristo by Alexadre Dumas|

 |Member Since:||Jan 26, 2013|

-My name is Emoree J. Rylee and I'm a Senior in High School from the United States.
+My name is Emoree J. Rylee and I'm a Freshman in College from the United States.

 After having completed NaNoWriMo this past November, I have been trying to edit and revise my first-ever novel; but I'm discovering that it's much easier to keep myself going if I have a reason to.
 So I'm hoping not only to get good critique on my own writing, but to help others as well.